Friday, March 22, 2024

 Venice City Pass

 * DO NOT RENT A CAR IN ROME!
 Having said that, we have rented a car in Rome four times now.
 We always used Hertz, which was mostly pain-free.
 You can easily get around Rome without a car, and it's actually quite a pain to have a car, because then you have to figure out where to park it.
 One night we were going to a concert, we parked our rental car at a large parking lot and then walked a mile to the concert in the dark, and then back again.
 We should have just parked our car for the night at the parking garage near our hotel and walked from there (or taken the metro!).
 The one exception to renting a car in Rome, and the reason that we have done it every time, is to attend the Rome Temple for the Church of Jesus Christ of Latter-day Saints.
 It is very complicated to reach the temple by bus (although we have done it - it just was confusing and time-consuming), and it's expensive by taxi.
-I have not tried using Uber in Rome yet, but I might try that next time.
+Uber in Rome is not like in the US - it is mostly a limo service.
 Bottom line is, having a car in Rome is a huge pain, and can even be dangerous, because drivers in Rome are pretty crazy.

 Hertz